by Julia Ward

-PM2.5 is around us, whether you know it or not.
+PM2.5 is all around us, whether you know it or not.
 In general particulate matter, or PM, is the term for particles found in the air including dust, dirt, soot, and smoke.
 These particles can be suspended in the air for long periods of time.
 PM2.5 more specifically, is considered to be a small particle that is released into the air due to diesel and vehicle pollution, fuel combustion, and industrial processes.
 PM2.5 can have horrible effects on humans today because the particle travels deeper into the lungs due to its size.
 It is also made up of things that are extremely toxic like heavy metals and cancer-causing organic compounds.

 Specific health problems due to PM2.5 include coughing, wheezing, shortness of breath, and aggravated asthma.
 Who is most at risk of experiencing harm from PM2.5?
 About 1 out of every 3 people in the United States today is at a higher risk of experiencing the effects of PM2.5.
 One of the main groups affected is children, especially those who spend a large amount of time outdoors.
 Their lungs are still developing, which means that they breathe more rapidly and inhale more pollutants per pound of body weight than adults.
 Another sector of the population that is at high risk is the elderly.
 But in general, those who spend more time outdoors are at an increased risk because during times of increased physical activity, PM2.5 penetrates deeper into the lungs and can cause severe damage; especially if you are near a main source of pollution, such as a busy road or in a city.

 It is obvious that PM2.5 can cause horrible health problems, but there are things that you can do to change the effects that it has on your health and your environment.
 By taking these necessary steps, you can cause a drastic amount of change and influence those around you to do the same!